wireless-broadband-alliance/wba-openroaming-portal/README.md

 51. `TOS_LINK`: Terms and Conditions URL
 52. `PRIVACY_POLICY_LINK`: Privacy and Policy URL
+53. `USER_DELETE_TIME`: Time in hours to delete the unverified user
+54. `USER_NOTIFY_TIME`: Time in days to notify the user when profile is about to expire

 #### With these environment variables, you can configure and customize various aspects of the project, such as database connections, SAML settings, login methods, and more.